-About Comodo Security Solutions......218
+About Comodo Security Solutions......213

-1 Introduction to Comodo Dome Firewall - Virtual Appliance
+1 Introduction to Comodo DomeFirewall - Virtual Appliance

-Comodo Dome Firewall (DFW) provides comprehensive security for enterprise networks and is available in two versions:

-- Firewall SaaS - · Firewall software that can be installed on a system or a virtual machine
+Comodo Dome Firewall (DFW) provides comprehensive security for enterprise networks.
+The firewall software can be installed on a physical system or a virtual machine.

-Dome Firewall simplifies the overall management of network security by delivering a single interface through which administrators can control firewall policy, antivirus, intrusion prevention, website filtering, traffic monitoring, VPN and proxy servers.
-Dome Firewall also features highly configurable notifications, in-depth reporting and an informative dashboard which offers a panoramic view of all major security settings and network events.
+The product simplifies the overall management of network security by delivering a single interface through which administrators can control firewall policy, antivirus, intrusion prevention, website filtering, traffic monitoring, VPN and proxy servers.
+Dome Firewall also features highly configurable notifications, in-depth reporting and an informative dashboard which offers a panoramic view of all major settings and network events.